 You must pay a fee of $335 at the time you file for bankruptcy.
-If you have trouble paying, you can file additional forms to ask the court for assistance.
+In case you have trouble paying, you can file additional forms to ask the court for assistance.

 If you hired a bankruptcy lawyer, they must be paid up front.
-Fees range from $800 to $5,000, and depends heavily on location and complexity of the case.
+Fees range from $800 to $5,000 and depend heavily on location and complexity of the case.

-You will receive a court-appointed bankruptcy trustee, who is court-appointed to take control of your property, pay your creditors, ensure that the forms you filed are complete, find any nonexempt property, and ensure you have transferred your property correctly.
+You will receive a court-appointed bankruptcy trustee, who is court-appointed to take control of your property, pay your creditors, ensure that the forms you filed are complete, find any nonexempt property, and make sure you have transferred your property correctly.

 Following the meeting, creditors and the bankruptcy trustee have sixty to ninety days to object to the discharge of any debts by filing a lawsuit in the bankruptcy court.
 They can request extra time for objections, but if these are not done within the time frame, your petition will proceed and the court will discharge your unsecured debts.

 Even after you have filed, there is no guarantee your petition will be approved and your debts discharged.
-There may be legal reasons your debts cannot from be discharged, or your creditors may raise objections to your petition.
-Even if the court has approved your petition, they can also revoke it if they find a reason that it should not have occurred, including:
+There may be legal reasons your debts cannot be discharged, or your creditors may raise objections to your petition.
+Even if the court has approved your petition, they can also revoke it if they find a reason that it shouldn't have occurred, such as:

 - The court has evidence that you have acted fraudulently or committed perjury.